hughbrien/HelloWorldMaven/README.md

 - Calls mvn with the appropriate parameters.

 # Notes on Assisting Customers
-- When receiving this it is a good idea to ensure that the
+- When receiving this kind of request for he is a good idea to ensure that the
 - Ensure your code / project  will compile correctly in a local environment
+- mvn clean compile test deploy all work correctly.
 - It is also a good idea to "mirror" your environment with the customer environments.
 - - You don't have to do this everytime.
 Sometimes you can see the typos or errors right away
 - Ensure all the commands invoked by your Jenkins agent/runtime have access to the specific runtimes.
 For example install jq and solar scanner